 You Can Transition to a Mid-Level Career in HR But Consider These Issues

-I receive hundreds of notes like yours each year, so I finally wrote what I would recommend to anyone who is thinking of transitioning into HR.
+The following recommendations apply to anyone who is thinking of transitioning into a mid-level career in HR.
 You can find jobs in HR management.

-My problem in answering all of the diverse personal questions that I receive is that the answers depend completely on:
+The diverse personal questions that are sent to TheBalanceCareers are challenging to answer in that the answers depend completely on:

 - where you live and want to work,